Introduction

 - Open ZappySys MongoDB Connection Manager UI

-1emailAddress=user@myemail.com,CN=127.0.0.1,OU=UNIT,O=DEMO,L=city,ST=test,C=AU - Now go to SSL Tab.
-Check SSL Option, You can check Ignore SSL Validation error (If its self signed certificate)
+1emailAddress=user@myemail.com,CN=127.0.0.1,OU=UNIT,O=DEMO,L=city,ST=test,C=AU - Now go to the SSL Tab.
+Check SSL Option, You can check Ignore SSL Validation error (If it’s a signed certificate)

-1authMechanism=MONGODB-X509 - Click Test connection to make sure its successful.
+1authMechanism=MONGODB-X509 - Click Test connection to make sure it’s successful.